vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

         ![Screenshot of the SQL Data Warehouse creation blade.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-06-14_12-17-57.png "SQL Data Warehouse creation blade.")

-3. On the new server blade, specify the following options, and click **OK**:
+4. On the new server blade, specify the following options, and select **OK**:

     -   Server name: **Choose a unique server name**.
     -   Server admin login: **demouser**